 Museum De Lakenhal is moving into the future!
-The programme of restoration and expansion is now well under way and the museum is expected to reopen its doors to the public in the spring of 2019.
+The restoration and expansion is almost finished and the museum will reopen its door to the public again on 20 June 2019.
 On this page you can read all about the ideas behind the restoration and expansion of Museum De Lakenhal: you can see the plans envisaged by the architect, consider the concepts underpinning the new building on Lammermarkt, view the visuals for the modernised museum and find out all there is to know about the various parties involved in this grand project.

 What is the current status?

 Museum De Lakenhal will open its door to the public again on 20 June 2019.
 The museum will be given back to the public with a festive openings weekend, Saturday 22 June and Sunday 23 June.
 As from the reopening, the collection will be displayed in the old ‘Laecken-Halle’ (Cloth Hall), with familiar highlights such as ‘Last Judgment’ (ca. 1526/27) by Lucas van Leyden, ‘A Peddler Selling Spectacles’ (ca. 1624) by Rembrandt Harmensz. van Rijn, and ‘Contra-Composition VII’ (1924) by Theo van Doesburg.
 Starting from the reopening, a special presentation about the restoration and expansion will be set up in the newly built exhibition halls, with photographic works by Karin Borghouts and Marjan Teeuwen.

 Interested in the latest developments?
 You can view the timeline, image bank, press releases and various downloads here:informative overview Press releases

 TRACES OF EARLIER TIMES